mdifils/Versionning_Introduction/README.md

 3. Initialize your new directory as a repository: `git init`
 4. Create a readme file: `touch README.md`
 5. Write a quick a introduction: `echo # Git Tutorial > README.md`
+6. Create a new repo with the same name on Github without README.
+7. Finally, add changes to the stage area, commit and push them on github